LukasWallrich/StMarysSocPsy/03-social-influence.Rmd

 * Textbook: [Chapter 7](https://open.lib.umn.edu/socialpsychology/part/chapter-7-influencing-and-conforming/) and [Chapter 11](https://open.lib.umn.edu/socialpsychology/part/chapter-11-working-groups-performance-and-decision-making/) in *Principles of Social Psychology*

-* Chapter 7 in Social Psychology: Revisiting the classic studies (and chapter 5 and 6, if you have time)
+* Chapter 7 in **Social Psychology: Revisiting the classic studies** (and chapter 5 and 6, if you have time).
+Additionally, you can read Chapter 8 in **Humankind**, especially if you are considering writing the essay on Milgram.

-* Review article on how to create social norms that promote pro-environmental behaviour [cialdini2003crafting].
+* Review article on how to create social norms that promote pro-environmental behaviour [@cialdini2003crafting].
 Beyond that particular issue, this shows how social influence can be used for good.